 We’ve all been there.
-The numerous decisions we’re confronted with every day is nothing short of astounding.
+The endless decisions we’re confronted with every day is nothing short of astounding.
 It wouldn’t be so awful if our choices were between black and white.
 The reality, however, is we’re forced to make decisions involving many shades of gray, making it increasingly difficult to decide on an option.
 Choosing can be overwhelming to say the least.
 What is decision fatigue.
 Here are 5 tips to lessen the load and free up your brain power.

 Do You Suffer From Information Overload And Decision Fatigue?